Four-manifolds, geometries and knots: Flat 4-manifold groups with finite abelianization

 respectively.
 These groups each have holonomy group isomorphic to $(Z/2Z)^2$.
 If $\Phi$ has order 4 then we must have $(jT)^2=(jT)^{-2} =(Tj)^2$ and so $(jT)^2$ commutes with $j$.
-It can then be shown that after conjugating $T$ by a matrix commuting with $j$ if necessary we may assume that $T$ is the elementary matrix which interchanges the first and third rows.
-The corresponding group $G_2 *_\phi B_2 $ has a presentation
+After conjugating $T$ by a matrix commuting with $j$, if necessary, we may assume that $T$ is the elementary matrix which interchanges the first and third rows.
+The corresponding group $G_2 *_\phi{B_2}$ has a presentation

+(The final relation is redundant, and so $G_2 *_\phi{B_2}$ has deficiency 0.)
 Its holonomy group is isomorphic to the dihedral group of order 8.